-If there be a class in the community who may be said to have a beneficial interest in the Corn-laws - to whom there would be no compensation from their repeal, if the price of coin were a little reduced-that class is the clergy of this country, and they alone.
-The Tithe Commutation Act has fixed their incomes at a certain number of quarters of corn per annum Suppose a clergyman gets 200 quarters of corn for his tithe, if that corn fetch in the market 40s. a quarter, it yields him as his annual stipend 400/ as the produce of his tithe; but if the price of wheat be 50s. a quarter, then the clergyman obtains 500/ per annum, instead of 400l as formerly willing to admit, that if the result of Free Trade causes a reduction in the price of corn to the amount of 10s, per quarter-though I by no means use it as an argument-that it will be productive to him, upon such a supposition, of an uncompensated diminution of his income as a tithe-owner.
+If there be a class in the community who may be said to have a beneficial interest in the Corn-laws - to whom there would be no compensation from their repeal, if the price of corn were a little reduced-that class is the clergy of this country, and they alone.
+The Tithe Commutation Act has fixed their incomes at a certain number of quarters of corn per annum.
+Suppose a clergyman gets 200 quarters of corn for his tithe, if that corn fetch in the market 40s. a quarter, it yields him as his annual stipend 4001. as the produce of his tithe; but if the price of wheat be 50s. a quarter, then the clergyman obtains 5001. per annum, instead of 400l. as formerly.
+I am willing to admit, that if the result of Free Trade causes a reduction in the price of corn to the amount of 10s. per quarter-though I by no means use it as an argument-that it will be productive to him, upon such a supposition, of an uncompensated diminution of his income as a tithe-owner.
 He does not spend so much of his stipend in bread as to obtain from the decrease of its price compensation for the diminution of his income arising from the same source.
 But, I would ask, is this a right position for the clergy of this country to be placed in?
 Is it reasonable that they who pray for 'cheapness and plenty' should have an interest in maintaining scarcity and dearness?
-I will put it to the cleigy of this country whether, with this one fact apparent to the world, they can, consistently with the retention of their character of respectability, be found in future assisting Anti-League meetings in upholding the Corn-laws?
+I will put it to the clergy of this country whether, with this one fact apparent to the world, they can, consistently with the retention of their character of respectability, be found in future assisting Anti-League meetings in upholding the Corn-laws?
 Why they would not be fit to sit upon a jury for the trial of the question; you might challenge them as interested parties, and they would, upon the commonest principles of justice, be excluded the box upon that ground.
-I appeal to them, as they love then own reputation, and for the sake of decency, at least to stand neutral upon the question: that is all I require of them.
+I appeal to them, as they love their own reputation, and for the sake of decency, at least to stand neutral upon the question: that is all I require of them.

 We believe that Free Trade will increase the demand for labour of every kind, not merely of the mechanical classes and those engaged in laborious bodily occupations, but for clerks, shopmen and warehousemen, giving employment to all those youths whom you are so desirous of setting out in the world.
 O, how anxiously do fathers and mothers consult together upon this point!
 What letters do they write soliciting advice and assistance!
-I have frequently had such epistles addressed to me: 'There is our boy, John, just come from school; he is now fifteen years of age; we do not know where to put him, every trade is so full, we're quite at a loss what to do with him; we can get nothing from Government, for they give everything they have to bestow to the aristocracy increase the Queen's revenue.
-This, ladies and gentlemen, is our faith; these our objects; and this the ground upon which we stand.
-We beheve that we are right: our opponents have acknowledged that we are so; they have confessed that our principles are tiue; and we will, therefore, stand by the justice of our system.
-Do not let us be disheartened by the apparent difficulty of our position.
-I never felt less discouragement in our cause than I do at this moment Our labours for the next few months may not be quite so noisy as they have been; probably we have had too much talking; but if they are not so loud, be assured they shall be quite as efficient as any labours in which we have hitherto engaged upon this question.
-The registration throughout the country shall be well and systematically worked In every locality where you may happen to mix, press upon your fellow-citizens the importance of watchmg the registration, that your own and your neighbours' names may be placed upon the register, and that you may strike off those irreclaimable monopolists who are not to be brought to the authority of reason upon this question.
-Let us attend diligently to this duty, and, if they will give us another registration or even another after that, I have no doubt we shall give a very different account of matters in the House of Commons
+I have frequently had such epistles addressed to me: 'There is our boy, John, just come from school; he is now fifteen years of age; we do not know where to put him, every trade is so full, we're quite at a loss what to do with him; we can get nothing from Government, for they give everything they have to bestow to the aristocracy.

-Finally, we believe that Free Trade will not diminish, but, on the contrary,
+Finally, we believe that Free Trade will not diminish, but, on the contrary, increase the Queen's revenue.